4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 ![](_page_18_Picture_38.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and resources of the GSh
+    [A brief 3-sentence summary of what this image is about, for broad search.]

+**Figure Data (Q&A):**
+Q: What is the size of the GSh
+    Q: What is the G
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the
+    Q: What is the

+(Note: There is no data to transcribe or convert into a table, as the image is empty and doesn't contain any meaningful content.)

 <span id="page-19-0"></span>

 AWS's scale allows for higher resource utilization and energy efficiency than the typical on-premises data center.
 From the infrastructure that powers its servers to the techniques that keep them cool, efficiency is a primary goal for every part of the AWS Global Cloud Infrastructure.